 Shipping Fireworks

 All over the globe, fireworks are a burning fuse to any event and are loved by many.
-Every year Americans are spending more than $1 billion on fireworks!
-As a result, about 268 million pounds of fireworks are purchased, shipped, and launched into stunning displays.
+Every year, Americans spend more than $1 billion on fireworks!
+As a result, about 268 million pounds of fireworks are purchased, shipped, and launched into stunning displays, especially around New Year’s and the Fourth of July.

-While some fireworks are classified as hazmat.
-Under those circumstances, there are things you need to know about shipping hazardous items.
-Because of the difference between hazmat shipments, due to the danger of freight is how shipments are classified.
+Most fireworks are classified as hazmat.
+That’s why it’s important to keep up-to-date with your knowledge of shipping hazardous items.
+Due to the varying levels of danger associated with freight, shipments are classified accordingly.
 Although LTL (Less Than Truckload) shipments have a designated freight class, it helps classify the package’s weight and density.
-In addition, every hazardous shipment is classified under one of nine hazard classes.
-Ranked by the U.S.Department of Transportation (DOT):
+Additionally, every hazardous shipment is classified into one of nine hazard classes, as ranked by the U.S.Department of Transportation (DOT):

 – Explosives